3 – Dimensions of Critical Thinking

 Critical thinking also involves what are called “cognitive biases.”
 Often formed during childhood, cognitive biases are tendencies that lead us into error.
 For example, using a single counter-example to reject a generalization is a cognitive bias.
 Consider the view that “Labradors are gentle dogs.”
 Someone may tell a story about an aggressive Labrador and conclude that “Labradors are not gentle dogs.”
 This cognitive bias can easily become a source of conflict.
 The person who thinks Labradors are gentle may interpret the counter-example as an act of bad faith or an attempt to mislead others in order to assert dominance.

-The psychological dimension: the conscious and unconscious aspects of emotional life and self-image.
+The conscious and unconscious aspects of emotional life and self-image.
 Critical thinking is, from a very early age, only possible if we have enough self-esteem to think of ourselves as subjects worthy of thinking for ourselves.
 This requires both love as well as the imposition of certain limits when we are children.

 Self-esteem gives children the confidence to rely on their own reasoning rather than just unthinkingly adopting the attitudes of others.
 It also allows them to have influence on a given discussion.
 Their criticisms and opinions can only have an impact if they have the self-assurance to voice them.

-The emotional dimension: emotional reactions triggered by stimulation from one’s environment or one’s own actions.
+Emotional reactions triggered by stimulation from one’s environment or one’s own actions.
 To enable critical thinking, we must possess sufficiently developed emotional management skills in order to rise above attractions, distractions, and compulsive urges.

 Our emotional reactions immediately disclose our personality.
 Maintaining balance between the cognitive and emotional dimensions of thinking is dependent upon psychological stability.
 Thus, a paranoid personality may too swiftly interpret a logical or argumentative weak spot in an argument as an attempt to manipulate rather than an honest mistake.
 Children or adults with low self-esteem may become paralyzed by their emotions, and, subsequently, unable to defend their own position.